TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     nics:

-        When creating a KVM VM or getting a KVM VM's JSON, you will use this property.
+        When creating or getting a HVM VM's JSON, you will use this property.
         This is an array of 'nic' objects.
 The properties available are listed below under the nics.*.<property> options.
-If you want to update nics, see the special notes in the section above about the 'upgrade' command.
+If you want to update nics, see the special notes in the section above about the 'update' command.

         When adding or removing NICs, the NIC names will be created in the order the interfaces are in the nics or add_nics array.